-Of course, you can also think of other ways of interacting with your surroundings.
-If you remember the common uses we mentioned for these locations, you can apply it in almost every architectural feature you find.
+You can also think of other ways of interacting with your surroundings.
+And you can apply these to almost every architectural feature you find.

 Just remember that the smaller the object you use in the foreground, the farther you have to move your other subject.

 10. Make Viewers Wonder How You Got That Shot

 Context is king when it comes to forced perspective.
-Even though your image is just an illusion, you should still make it easy for viewers to understand what they’re looking at.
+Your image is just an illusion.
+But you should make it easy for viewers to understand what they’re looking at.

 People often recognize if a photo has been manipulated.
-However, what makes forced perspective fun is when you see people puzzle over how you got the shot.
+But what makes forced perspective fun is when you see people puzzle over how you got the shot.

 These tips are merely a starting point to help you create forced perspective photos on your own.